emicklei/melrose/docs/dsl.md

 [DAW](daw.html)
 [Install](install.html)

+# Language

+## expressions

+Musical objects are created, composed and played using the <strong>melrõse</strong> tool by evaluating expressions.
+Expression use any of the predefined functions (creation,composition,audio control).
+By assigning an expresions to a variable name, you can use expressions to composed other objects.

 ### variables

 Variable names must start with a non-digit character and can have zero or more characters in [a-z A-Z _ 0-9].
-An assigment "=" is used to create a variable.
+An assignment "=" is used to create a variable.
 To delete a variable, assign it to the special value "nil".

 ### comment

-Use "//" to add comment, either on a new line or and the end of a statement.
+Use "//" to add comment, either on a new line or and the end of an expression.

 ## Creation functions